 Three elements of modern technology are making new ideas appear at such an extraordinary pace: the sheer rate of technical progress, the abundance of tools that are placing advanced technologies within the reach of new entrants, and the extraordinary opportunities created by convergence.
-Not all innovation needs to progress at this rate; however, there are lessons to be learned from these events and every company should be prepared to leverage opportunities from within or to ward off threats from the outside.
+Furthermore, technologies such as IoT, machine learning, computer vision and robotics are impacting businesses in existential ways.
+Meanwhile, consumers have changed too, becoming much more open to new business models, whether it is the sharing economy or subscription retail.
 The objective of this class is to cover some of the salient features of innovation in the modern world and to lay out the philosophy, tools, procedures, and incentives that an organization can adopt to drive innovation.

 Participants are encouraged to bring a laptop or tablet to this course.